Robinia pseudoacacia: Description

-Spines may or may not be present on young trees, root suckers, and branches near the ground; typically, branches high above the ground rarely contain spines.
+Young trees are often spiny, especially on root suckers and branches near the ground; mature trees often lack spines.
 R. pseudoacacia is quite variable in the number of spines present, as some trees are densely prickly and other trees have no prickles at all.
 The spines typically remain on the tree until the young thin bark to which they are attached is replaced by the thicker mature bark.
 They develop from stipules (small leaf-like structures that grow at the base of leaves), and since stipules are paired at the base of leaves, the spines will be paired at the bases of leaves.
 They range from .65-2 cm in length and are somewhat triangular with a flared base and sharp point.
 Their color is of a dark purple and they adhere only to the bark.